 After Rutherglen Bridge was built ( 1775), the coal boats

 ceased to ply, but the shipment of herring, timber, sand,

 slates, iron, etc., continued for some considerable time

 Above, photograph from Rutherglen Lore of Rutherglen Quay c.
 1902.
 Clydeford Chemical Works owned by J & J White are seen in the background.

-Above, 1860 Ordnance Survey map highlighting Rutherglen's 'Boat Building Yard' and the adjacent Rutherglen Quay.
+Above, 1860 Ordnance Survey map highlighting Seath's 'Boat Building Yard' and Rutherglen Quay.